 This could potentially be achieved through the current clause 5.7.3(e).
-Under the current Rules, clause 5.7.3(e) allows NEMMCO to restrict the output of a generator if NEMMCO:
+Under the current Rules, clause 5.7.3(e) allows NEMMCO to restrict the output of a Generator if NEMMCO:

-- (1) is satisfied that a generating unit does not comply with one or more technical requirements of clause S5.2.5 of schedule 5.2 and the relevant connection agreement; - (2) does not have evidence demonstrating that a generating unit complies with the technical requirements set out in clause S5.2.5 of schedule 5.2; and - (3) holds the reasonable opinion that there is or could be a threat to the power system security because of the performance of the generating unit,
+- (1) is satisfied that a generating unit does not comply with one or more technical requirements of clause S5.2.5 of schedule 5.2 and the relevant connection agreement; - (2) does not have evidence demonstrating that a generating unit complies with the technical requirements set out in clause S5.2.5 of schedule 5.2; and - (3) holds the reasonable opinion that there is or could be a threat to the power system security because of the performance of the generating unit, the outcome regarding power flows and pricing in the relevant period was determined by action taken by NEMMCO, not the Generator;

-Regarding the 14 March 2005 incident, the NGF submitted the following observations:
+Regarding the 14 March 2005 incident, the NGF observed that:

-- the outcome regarding power flows and pricing in the relevant period was determined by action taken by NEMMCO, not the generator; - base-load power stations such as Northern Power Station are generally highly hedged.
-To the extent of such hedging the generator does not benefit from one-off events raising market price; and - retailers purchasing from the NEM are generally highly hedged.
-To the extent of such hedging they are not disadvantaged by one-off events raising market price as with all other matters of market operation, NEMMCO manages system security and not market price outcomes.
+- base-load power stations such as Northern Power Station are generally highly hedged and to the extent of such hedging the Generator does not benefit from one-off events raising market price; and - retailers purchasing from the NEM are generally highly hedged and to the extent of such hedging they are not disadvantaged by one-off events raising market price as with all other matters of market operation, NEMMCO manages system security and not market price outcomes.
 NEMMCO's role is to dispatch plant in the most economically efficient manner possible whilst meeting system security standards.
 If NEMMCO was required to operate the market so as to achieve an outcome that also considered a participants' commercial outcome then this would put NEMMCO in an invidious position and would represent a dangerous departure from its independent role.